KosuriLab/errorCorrect/README.md

 A systematic comparison of error correction enzymes by next-generation sequencing
 ================================================================================

 This repository contains everything needed (sans data) to generate our paper.
-A pre-print of the manuscript is openly availible on [biorXiv](http://biorxiv.org/content/early/2017/01/15/100685).
+A pre-print of the manuscript is openly available on [bioRxiv](http://biorxiv.org/content/early/2017/01/15/100685).
 Running `make all` in `analysis` will process the raw data and generate the manuscript.
 The `Makefile` is also compatible with parallel builds.

 Please note that our pipeline will use a significant amount of RAM, and will generate ~8Gb of intermediate files.
 Much of this comes from running the pipeline in parallel (especially the filtering steps).